 All of this meant that SEOs would often err on the side of not changing site structure or domain whenever possible for fear of losing established PageRank, and with it, search engine visibility.
 This cautiousness came at the expense of website usability, though, as SEOs would recommend keeping old domains and URL structures that no longer made sense (for example, a domain purchased in 2006 to try to take advantage of keywords like best-domain-name-example.com, or a poor URL structure like example.com/cats/uploads/page.aspx?page=73597).

-seoWorks has seen this reflected in its own projects.
+We have seen this reflected in our own projects.
 Over the past year, two clients underwent domain name changes with full domain redirects to help combat spam issues that were damaging rankings.
 Expectations were that the redirect would come with a corresponding dip in rankings which would take several months to recover.

-However, the opposite was observed – rankings didn’t just not tank, but they soared. seoWorks’ analysts also tried a unique strategy of selectively not redirecting pages that had link spam pointed at them, and concluded that the exclusion of these pages from the redirection likely helped with the immediate boost in search engine rankings.
+However, the opposite was observed – rankings didn’t just not tank, but they soared.
+The SEO Works analysts also tried a unique strategy of selectively not redirecting pages that had link spam pointed at them, and concluded that the exclusion of these pages from the redirection likely helped with the immediate boost in search engine rankings.

 How Should SEOs React?